Crochet ribbed beanie pattern

 13 stitches and 13 rows = 4 inches (10 cm)

-It’s important to make a gauge swatch before you begin.
-If you have more than 13 stitches in 4 inches, try using a larger size hook.
+If you have more than 13 stitches in 4 inches, try a larger hook.
 If you have fewer stitches, try a smaller hook.

 Crochet abbreviations